W4RH4WK/Debloat-Windows-10/README.md

 ## Usage

+Scripts can be run individually, pick what you need.

 1. Install all available updates for your system.
 2. Edit the scripts to fit your need.
-3. Run the scripts from a PowerShell with administrator privileges (Explorer `Files > Open Windows PowerShell > Open Windows PowerShell as administrator`)
+3. Run the scripts you want to apply from a PowerShell with administrator privileges (Explorer `Files > Open Windows PowerShell > Open Windows PowerShell as administrator`)
 4. `PS > Restart-Computer`
-5. Run `disable-windows-defender.ps1` one more time.
+5. Run `disable-windows-defender.ps1` one more time if you ran it in step 3
 6. `PS > Restart-Computer`

 ## Start menu